 The IOA programme for singers and repetiteurs covers two years of full-time, intensive technical study and performing experience.
-The programme is set up to prepare students for future professional careers: opera singers and repetiteurs are expected to master various disciplines (vocal, scenic and physical qualities.
-Each of these is intensively trained during the IOA programme.
+The programme is designed to prepare students for future professional careers: opera singers and repetiteurs are expected to master various disciplines (vocal, scenic and physical qualities).
+Each of these disciplines is intensively trained in the IOA programme.

 Both years of the programme consist of four main pillars:

 (1) interpretation and technique

 (4) practice (performing experience)